 Things To Do

-The Shoppes at MerleFest is a centrally located shopping village of commercial vendors, official MerleFest memorabilia, and services such as first aid, lost and found, overnight storage, internet access and a charging station.
+The Shoppes at MerleFest is a centrally located shopping village of commercial vendors, official MerleFest memorabilia, and services such as first aid, lost and found, internet access and a charging station.
 Festival guests can peruse vendor booths, check email, charge cell phones or tablets and pick up an official MerleFest t-shirt all in one spot!

 The Little Pickers Family Area is full of activities for all ages: bubble fun, pictures with Flattop, amusements, games, and so much more!
 Look for the big tent to find all of our crafts.
 Crafts include:

-• Crayon Art
+• Chalk Art

 • Shimmer Bottles